senturkgokhan/Pcb-Defect-Detection-Yolov5/Readme.md

 # 🛠️ PCB Defect Detection using YOLOv5

-This project was built using the YOLOv5 architecture to automatically detect manufacturing defects on circuit boards (PCBs).
-The model was trained using a specially labeled dataset and successful predictions were achieved on test images.
+This project was developed using the YOLOv5 architecture to automatically detect manufacturing defects in circuit boards (PCBs).
+The dataset was labeled using Roboflow, and the model was trained in Google Colab.
+The repo contains Python code supporting the training and testing processes.

 ---